-Goal #4: Continue the collaborative working relationship with the Champaign County Board for Care and Treatment of Persons with a Developmental Disability (CCDDB).
+Continue the collaborative working relationship with the Champaign County Board for Care and Treatment of Persons with a Developmental Disability (CCDDB).

-Objective #1: Coordinate integration, alignment, and allocation of resources with the CCDDB to ensure the efficacious use of resources within the intellectual/developmental disability (I/DD) service and support continuum.
+Objective 4.1: Coordinate integration, alignment, and allocation of resources with the CCDDB to ensure the efficacious use of resources within the intellectual/developmental disability (I/DD) service and support continuum.
 (Allocation Priority/Criteria Objective)

-Objective #2: Assess alternative service strategies that empower people with I/DD and increase access to integrated settings as exemplified by the collaborative approach to the Employment First Act.
+Objective 4.2: Assess alternative service strategies that empower people with I/DD and increase access to integrated settings as exemplified by the collaborative approach to the Employment First Act.
 (Policy Objective)

-Objective #3: With the CCDDB, continue financial commitment to community-based housing for people with I/DD from Champaign County and as part of that sustained commitment, review the Community Integrated Living Arrangement (CILA) fund and recommend any changes.
+Objective 4.3: With the CCDDB, continue financial commitment to community-based housing for people with I/DD from Champaign County.
 (Allocation Priority/Criteria Objective)

-Objective #4: Collaborate with the Champaign County Board for the Care and Treatment of Persons with a Developmental Disability on promoting inclusion and respect for people with I/DD.
+Objective 4.4: Collaborate with the CCDDB on promoting inclusion and respect for people with I/DD.
 (Collaboration/Coordination Objective)